FFIEC geocoding - What it is & how to use it

 Overall, FFIEC Geocodes are valuable assets, but they can be significantly outdated and have limited data.
 Utilizing other address tools to assist in the process of getting accurate geocoding data for HMDA and CRA compliance will be your safest bet to ensure success.

-If manual data entry isn't your thing (it's not ours either) and you'd like to systematize the entire process, try our US Address Verification demo, and take our US GeoRefeference Data for a test drive too.
+If manual data entry isn't your thing (it's not ours either) and you'd like to systematize the entire process, try our US Address Verification tool, and take our US GeoRefeference Data for a test drive too.